bongiozzo/musica_mustdie/output/band_ensoph.md

 # Ensoph

+gothic-black

-Дискография
+## Дискография

-"Bleeding Womb Of Ananke" 2001, Black Metal
+### "Bleeding Womb Of Ananke" 2001, Black Metal

+01. The Shattered Void 04:58
+02. The Spyral-Stigmata 07:49
+03. I (Be & Will Be) 04:21
+04. Tanz der Erinnerung (Chant Of The Void's Disciples) 06:31
+05. In The Blossom of the Inertness 05:43
+06. Aletheia 05:28
+07. Amber Shrine 09:20
+08. The Ivory Ouroboros 03:30
+09. The Bleeding Womb Of Anake (Bonus Track) 07:08
+10. 7 volte 3 (Bonus Track) 09:05

+Giuliano: guitar, bass
+Zenone: drums,percussions
+Leonardo: Keys, piano, accordion
+Nicolas: male vocal
+Massimo: bass
+Anna: flute

+Tracks 1-8: recorded, mixed and masted at NoBrain studio by L. Castellani and Ensoph (winter 2001)

+Tracks 9-10: recorded, mixed and mastered at
+NoBrain studio
+by L. Castellani and Ensoph (winter 2000)
+Female vocals by Patrizia Apuzzo

+Concept and lyrics by Zenone and Giuliano
+All songs written, arranged and perforned by
+Ensoph
+Additional lyrics on track 4 by Rosita

+for news, info and previous releases visit the
+site:
+www.mp3.com/ensophx

+Cover, booklet and artwork by BOO - LOLAY graphic todenwalt@yahoo.com

+Graphic supervision and lay-out by Luigi
+M.Mennella
+for Sephiroth Graphix: awf@aruba.it

-"Opus Dementiae - per speculum et in aenigmate" 2004, Black Metal
+### "Opus Dementiae - per speculum et in aenigmate" 2004, Black Metal

 ## Отношения с другими группами